 Cheat Sheet: you can experiment with some of the themes while you keep making changes until you got the one that will match your desire.
 This is done by installing and removing it until you are good to go.
 Note that removing a theme doesn’t gonna change or remove the contents of your website.

 Next, find the appearance menu item in the long menu found on the left side of the admin area.
 Choose the submenu “themes”.

 Choose and install a theme from the list of themes.

 Setting up a Theme

 Each theme will be a bit different to set up because each developer has different setup options incorporated with their theme.

 You will have to refer to the theme’s documentation for how to set it up.
 A link to the documentation is always placed near the theme download option.

-However, there are some theme options that will remain the same across every theme.
+However, some theme options will remain the same across every theme.
 These options can be found in the admin area by clicking appearance>customize.